-Prize-Winning Pork Chops with Apples and Stuffing recipe that is SUPER simple to make and your family will love it.
+Prize-Winning Pork Chops with Apples and Stuffing is a recipe that is SUPER simple to make, and your family will love it.
 This is a great recipe to do when you need more time.
 The sweetness of the apples compliments the boneless chops and savory stuffing.

 The best thing about this recipe is that you’re eating dinner and dessert simultaneously.
 It’s an easy dinner recipe that the whole family will love.

 - 6 one-inch thick boneless pork loin chops

 - 1 tablespoon olive oil

 - 1 can (20 ounces) apple pie filling with cinnamon